How Often Does a Dog Go into Heat? Vet Reviewed Facts & FAQ

 By Grant Piper

 Many domesticated dogs in the Western world are spayed.
 A spay is a procedure that removes a dog’s ovaries and uterus, which prevents them from becoming pregnant.
 While most dogs are spayed (especially if you get them from a rescue or a shelter), not all dogs are.
 Dogs that are not spayed have the chance to go into heat.
 Going into heat is something that happens periodically when a dog experiences its estrus cycle.
-This is the only time that a dog is able to get pregnant.
+This is the only time that a dog can get pregnant.
 How often does a dog go into heat?
 It depends.
 Every dog is a little different.

 Most dogs will go into heat every 6 months, but this interval is not the same for every dog.
 Some dogs have shorter or longer intervals.
 This brief guide will go over everything you need to know about a dog’s estrus cycle, including how often they occur, how long they last, how many days per year a dog will spend in heat, and more.